Are you in the US?

 After your bike fitting, begin your Danish cycling discovery with a day ride through Copenhagen.
 Explore the colourful, bike friendly streets of Nyhaven (The Royal Quarter), the immaculate Tivoli Gardens and the effortlessly cool coffee shop culture.
-Later in the evening explore another district of Copenhagen’s food scene, such as Vestrobro or return to Nyhaven and enjoy an evening of waterside dining.
+In the evening why not explore another district of Copenhagen’s food scene, such as Vestrobro or return to Nyhaven and enjoy an evening of waterside dining.

-A short ferry hop (20 mins) from the harbour takes you to across to Helsingborg, Sweden where you can cycle along the panoramic peninsula of Kullen.
+A short ferry hop (20 minutes) from the Helsingør harbour across to Helsingborg, Sweden where you can cycle along the panoramic peninsula of Kullen.
 Alternatively, cycle through fairy-tale villages to the lakeside town of Frendensborg.
 Here you can visit the Royal Palace and picnic in the gardens before returning to your spa hotel in Helsingør.

 There is also the option to spend the day soaking in the spa of your hotel and explore Kronborg Castle and the old town of Helsingør.

-Leaving Helsingør, cycle to Hornbæk, regarded as one of the best beaches in Denmark.
-The route to Gilleleje follows a ruggedly beautifully coastline, past lighthouses and villages of thatched roofed cottages.
-On arrival into the lively fishing village of Gilleleje, enjoy a cool beer and fresh shrimps from one of the many harbour seafood shacks before making your way to your beachfront spa hotel, complete with steam rooms and sauna.
+Leave Helsingør, and pedal to Hornbæk, regarded as one of the best beaches in Denmark.
+The route to Gilleleje follows a ruggedly beautiful coastline, past lighthouses and villages of thatched roofed cottages.
+On arrival into the lively fishing village of Gilleleje, enjoy a cool beer and fresh shrimp from one of the many harbour seafood shacks before making your way to your beachfront spa hotel, complete with steam rooms and sauna.

 Cycle: 25 km